openzipkin/zipkin/README.md

       must_succeed=no
     </store>

-If you don't want to hardcode the ip address of your collector there are a few options.
+If you don't want to hardcode the IP address of your collector there are a few options.

 You can use an internal DNS entry for the collectors, that way you only have one place to change the addresses when you add or remove collectors.

 If you want to get all fancy you can use a modified version of <a href="Scribe">https://github.com/traviscrawford/scribe</a> that picks up the collectors via ZooKeeper.
 When each collector starts up it adds itself to ZooKeeper and when a collector shuts down it is automatically removed.
 The modified Scribe gets notified when the set of collectors change.
 To use this mode you change remote_host in the configuration to zk://zookeeper-hostname:2181/scribe/zipkin or something similar.

-We're hoping that others might add non Scribe transports for the tracing data, there is no reason why Scribe has to be the only one.
+We're hoping that others might add non-Scribe transports for the tracing data; there is no reason why Scribe has to be the only one.

 ### Zipkin servers
 We've developed Zipkin with <a href="http://www.scala-lang.org/downloads">Scala 2.9.1</a>, <a href="http://www.scala-sbt.org/download.html">SBT 0.11.2</a>, and JDK7.